DonThompson/FradBot/README.md

 BaseLocationInitializer issues:
 * This only seems to find exactly 4 mineral patches per base.
 Good enough for what we want... but why not all of them?
+* Players initial base doesn't quite work -- we know there's a cc already there, so we set the next place near it and end up building a second.
+* URGENT:  NEW CLEAN CODE METHOD DOESN'T QUITE WORK!
+Bases with geysers on 1 side end up finding 2 bases at each loc.
+I really do need to average the minerals.

 Expansion issues:
 * I need an expansion manager, I think.